rojandhimal/choma-api/readme.md

 # Video downloader
 ## Description

-Choma is Software as a Service(SaaS) product developed with the motive to download playlist vides.
+Choma is Software as a Service(SaaS) product developed with the motive to download playlist videos.

 ## Getting Started
 ### Dependencies